Michael von Grace

-During this period he was Hollywood correspondent for COMBAT, the French daily newspaper established by Albert Camus.
+During this period he was the Hollywood correspondent for COMBAT, the French daily newspaper established by Albert Camus.

-This experience gave him a strong background in marketing, promotion and public relations but his real interest was in writing and producing.
+This experience gave him a strong background in marketing, promotion, and public relations but his real interest was in writing and producing.

 - Michael began producing in the theatre and is part of the team (producer and writer) that created the internationally performed award-winning musical SNOOPY based on Peanuts by Charles M. Schultz.

 - Snoopy continues to be one of the most produced shows worldwide with over 1200 productions including long runs in New York, Chicago, Sydney, San Francisco, and London’s West End.

 - Snoopy ran for over 500 performances at the Duchess Theatre, received three Laurence Olivier nominations including Best Musical, and then toured the UK & Ireland for 56 weeks.

 - The musical has just been reimagined as THE WORLD ACCORDING TO SNOOPY, winning the Broadway World Best New Musical, and Best Musical awards with a national tour set for next year.

 - He also produced P.S.
 YOUR CAT IS DEAD by Pulitzer Prize-winning author James Kirkwood starring Sal Mineo and Robert Foxworth.
 His one-man play, JFK – THE MAN BEHIND THE MYTH, was developed for HBO and produced theatrically.